Captison/takedown/readme.md

 }
 ```

-...and then use it in a converter like so
+After setting a variable (above), use it in a converter like so

 ```js
 convert: